Hello1024/FuturePredictions/README.md

 # FuturePredictions
 Things I think will happen in the future.
+These are mostly not backed by data - simply guesses.

+Got your own ideas?
+Feel free to fork and send a pull request.